 Also, its maximum voltage AC/DC 600v, the CAT III safety rating means that you don’t need to worry about its precision or your safety during troubleshooting or measuring work.

-Honestly, the unique feature of this multimeter is its built-in temperature reader that can work in both Celsius and Fahrenheit scale.
+Honestly, the unique feature of this multimeter is its built-in temperature reader that can work in both Celsius and Fahrenheit scales.

-The readings can also be saved automatically in its memory for your later data reference.
+The readings can also be saved automatically in their memory for your later data reference.

 Like most Fluke multimeters, it possesses the fantastic auto power-off feature.

-The drawback of the Fluke 115 Digital Multimeter may come from its inability to measure milliamp/micro-amps.
+The drawback of the Fluke 115 may come from its inability to measure milliamp/micro-amps.